berkeley-reclab/RecLab/README.md

 new recommendation algorithms.

-To see a description of available recommenders see the [List of Recommenders](reclab/recommenders/README.md).
-Note that you must install the optional dependencies to use some of these recommenders as outline under the [setup section](###Setup).
+To see a description of available recommenders see the [list of recommenders](reclab/recommenders/README.md).
+Note that you must install the optional dependencies to use some of these recommenders as outline under the [setup section](#Setup).

 **Coming soon:** More functionality for running experiments and custom performance metrics.